EENCloud/EEConnect/README.rst

 Notes on how to report vulnerabilities
 ---------------------------------------

-* Please write your correspondence in English or Dutch, if possible.
+* Please write your correspondence in English.
-* Please provide your name and contact information.
+* Please provide your name and contact information, and if you are ok with being named in public disclosures.
-* So that we can understand your report quickly and efficiently, please include a proof of concept and a detailed description, if possible.
+* So that we can understand your report quickly and efficiently, please include a proof of concept and a detailed description.
 * Please give us time to develop and roll out countermeasures, before you make technical details public (Responsible Disclosure).
 * Common vulnerabilites are excluded:
     * Attacks based on “social engineering” by employees or dealers